 Finally, once the administrator has divided the estate’s assets in accordance with the court order, the court will release the administrator from any liability.
 However, the administrator may be called upon to distribute any assets that remained unaccounted for after the estate was closed.

 Wherever you are in life, making a proper estate plan should be a top priority.
 Estate planning is key to creating a lasting legacy and making the process as smooth as possible for your loved ones.
 While you may be tempted to use a one-size-fits-all online service, only an expert estate planning attorney can manage your individual and unique circumstances to give you total assurance and peace of mind.
-Call 818-676-9572 or use our online contact form to schedule a meeting.
+Please call our office at to schedule a free consultation and get all your questions answered.